yongchangdong/TinNews/README.md

 ![4](https://user-images.githubusercontent.com/63382428/110220160-97a0b880-7e78-11eb-8439-5ccb4ce83906.PNG)

-We still need to display the content image of the news for a better experience.
+We need to display the content image of the news for a better experience.
 We use a library called Picasso to load any given image URL in a single line.
 Other popular image loading and caching libraries include Glide and Fresco.